marapuisite/Entertainment/README.md

 ------------------------------
  For the punctuation part, we use the built in function "ispunct(c)" to check if the character is a punctuation or a character.
 If it is a punctuation, then just ignore (treat it like a space).
-However, due to the nature of the ispunct(c) function - it considers " ' " and " - " as punctuations - there are chances for the side effects happen: "I'd" will be read as 2 different words: "I" and "d", same as "he's" becomes "he" and "s".
+However, due to the nature of bbb the ispunct(c) function - it considers " ' " and " - " as punctuations - there are chances for the side effects happen: "I'd" will be read as 2 different words: "I" and "d", same as "he's" becomes "he" and "s".
 The other case can